yungyuc/nsdhw_20au/proposal/jptom/README.rst

 .. image:: image/kalman.PNG

 Kalman filter is a technique of self-localazation of robotics.
-It use mean and covarience of Gaussian distribution.
+It estimale mean and covarience of Gaussian distribution using observation of location of landmarks.
 I am planning to implement whole the calculation as one function in c++.

 Perspective users